 When it comes for career advancement, the biggest issue or question is the organizational value added by you to your earlier organization.
 As the company pays you, you are their investment and they naturally expect a return.

-10 Ways to Add Value to Your Employer or Organization:
+10 Ways New Employee Adds Value to their Organization:

 1. Solve problems: